With farms, fruit and feed, Vietnam's tycoons explore agribusiness ventures

 Three decades after Vietnam started moving away from a socialist-led farm economy towards manufacturing of big-brand textiles and electronics, some of its top firms are carving out opportunities in its $37 billion agriculture and seafood sector and looking to expand overseas, helped by free trade pacts.

 “We’ll have global food shortages by 2050.
-If we invest fundamentally and correctly, this market is infinite,” said Nguyen Duy Hung, chairman of Vietnam’s top brokerage, Saigon Securities Incorp SSI.HM, who has a side business he’s expanding into rice, seafood and supermarket produce.
+If we invest fundamentally and correctly, this market is infinite,” said Nguyen Duy Hung, chairman of Vietnam’s top brokerage, Saigon Securities Incorp, who has a side business he’s expanding into rice, seafood and supermarket produce.

 Vietnam is among the world’s top exporters of rice, coffee, cashew nuts, seafood, pepper and rubber and it shipped $24.5 billion of farm and fisheries produce last year.